 Check “Use a password to unlock the drive,” type in the password you want to use, then click “Next.”

 • Save to your Microsoft account: Only choose this if you are not worried about a court order or other legal mechanism compelling Microsoft to unlock your drive and access your footage.
-Barring this concern, this approach has the advantage of safeguarding your recovery key from being taken by anyone with physical access to your recovery file or paper recovery key printout.
+Barring that concern, this approach has the advantage of safeguarding your recovery key from being taken by anyone with physical access to your recovery file or paper recovery key printout.

-Select “Encrypt entire drive” then click Next.
+Select “Encrypt entire drive,” then click “Next.”

 BitLocker To Go offers two encryption modes: “New” or “Compatible.”

-Select “Compatible” then click “Next.”
+Select “New encryption mode” then click “Next.”

 While the drive is being encrypted, it’s safe to use your computer to do other things, like checking email and streaming movies, so long as the drive is still plugged in.